CopernicusCodeCrafters/main/README.md

 ## Demo and Tutorial

 ### Exploration with "Viewer"

 1. Enter starting and ending time
+2. Draw the area of interest
+3. Select bands you would like to see

 ### Model Creation
 You can create a machine learning model by uploading or drawing training polygons.

 After you have created the training polygons you can choose the hyperparamters ntree and mtry.
 You als can give a name to the model.
-The model will be saved as a .rds file.
+The model will be saved as a .rds file in  docker folder /var/openeo/workspace

 ### Classification

+1. Select area of interest
+2. Enter Start and end date
+3. Select Model , either demo model or your own.
+4. Classify